Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: The Spontaneous Inverse Seesaw Model

-\section{The spontaneous inverse seesaw model}
+A simple SM completion considering Majorana neutrino masses arises after the inclusion of the dimension-5 Weinberg operator~\cite{Weinberg:1979sa}.
+To give rise to a renormalizable theory, we may extend the SM particle content so that the Weinberg operator is properly accounted for.
+This way of reasoning leads to the type I~\cite{Minkowski:1977sc,Mohapatra:1979ia}, II~\cite{Schechter:1980gr,Mohapatra:1980yp}, and III~\cite{Foot:1988aq} \emph{seesaw mechanisms}.
+Herein, the fact that Majorana masses break explicitly the lepton number, an accidental symmetry of the SM, is heavily exploited.
+If we choose to break this symmetry via a spontaneous symmetry breaking mechanism, we will have a massless pseudoscalar as a physical state, which is termed as \emph{The Majoron}~\cite{Riazuddin:1981hz, Chikashige:1980ui}.

+However, after invoking that global symmetries (for instance, the lepton number) might be broken due to Planck scale effects, the Majoron could get a small mass~\cite{Rothstein:1992rh}.
+Jointly with the fact of that the Majoron is neutral and its interactions appear to be suppressed, the Majoron is promoted to a \emph{decaying} DM candidate~\cite{Boucenna:2012rc}, although with a half-life larger than the age of the Universe~\cite{Berezinsky:1993fm,Lattanzi:2007ux}.
+Nevertheless, its main decay channels would be neutrinos, and in a more model-dependent way, into photons~\cite{Schechter:1980gr,Berezinsky:1993fm,Aranda:2009yb,Lattanzi:2007ux,Queiroz:2014yna,Wang:2016vfj,Garcia-Cely:2017oco}.

+Even though models considering spontaneous breaking of the lepton number symmetry are candidates to solve via Majorons both neutrino and DM puzzles, there is still a lack of a low scale mechanism (i.e, at the TeV scale) explaining them.
+This, given that the three basic types of seesaw mechanism act at scales as high as $10^{12}$ GeV.
+In the literature, there are variations called {\it low scale seesaw}~\cite{Mohapatra:1986aw,Mohapatra:1986bd,Barr:2003nn} in which new particles with masses of few TeV arise to give rise to the seesaw mechanism.
+These are the so-called \emph{linear} and \emph{inverse} seesaw scenarios~\cite{Mohapatra:1986bd,Abada:2014vea}.

+In this work we employ the context of inverse seesaw to embed a completion of the SM where a rich pseudoscalar sector arises related to the breakdown of the lepton number symmetry.
+Therein, a massless Majoron and a Massive Majoron arise.
+Thus, the paper is organized as follows: We describe the basics of the inverse seesaw and our model in section~\ref{sec:model}.
+The implications of our model for the Majoron DM as its decay modes and production mechanisms, are shown in sections~\ref{sec:majdm} and \ref{sec:disc}.
+Finally, the conclusions are in section~\ref{sec:conc}.

+\section{The Spontaneous Inverse Seesaw Model}

-As it was advanced, throughout the work we will focus on the inverse seesaw mechanism for neutrino mass generation~\cite{Mohapatra:1986bd}.
-In particular, during this section, we will embed this model in a scheme where it is spontaneously generated (although efforts in this way have been presented before, see for instance~\cite{Humbert:2015epa}).
-On top of that, throughout this section the particle content of the model and its interactions will be described.
+In this section we will describe the inverse seesaw (ISS) mechanism for neutrino mass generation~\cite{Mohapatra:1986bd}, with the addition of a spontaneously broken lepton number.
+In this context, $U(1)_{B-L}$ is taken as an \emph{ad-hoc} symmetry.
+Even though some efforts going in this way have been shown before (for instance at~\cite{Humbert:2015epa}), in this section we will describe the model and some consequences of the setup for the phenomenology.